foiseworth/safe-to-capture/README.md

 A link is safe to capture if it:
 * is not external
-* it is not a hash link to the current page
+* is not a hash link to the current page
-* it has a href
+* has a href

 ## To use
 ```javascript